tlie03/secapi/README.md

 10 times per second.
 Due to the sleep and retry property of the function the user does not have to worry about the number of function calls he makes.
-Furthermore, all code segments in this package that make requests the sec servers use the same function as well.
+Furthermore, all code segments in this package that make requests to the sec servers use the same function as well.
 Thereby the request limit can not be exceeded when alle requests are made with the `Request.sec_request` function.
-Because of that it is very important that a user of this API uses this function for all requests to the sec servers otherwise problems can occur.
+Because of that it is necessary that a user of this API uses this function for all requests to the sec servers otherwise problems can occur.

 The `Request.sec_request` function takes in three parameters which are: